Oliver-Berggren/Oliver-Berggren/README.md

-Hi, my name is Oliver Berggren!
+Hi, I'm Oliver!
+I hope you enjoy this repo of my work.